Biscay: Middle Ages

-Modern age
+Modern times

-In the modern ages commerce on took great importance, specially for the Port of Bilbao, to which the kings granted privileges in 1511 for trade with the ports of the Spanish Empire.
+In the modern ages commerce took on great importance, specially for the Port of Bilbao, to which the kings granted privileges in 1511 for trade with the ports of the Spanish Empire.
 Bilbao was already the main Castilian harbour, from where wool was shipped to Flanders, and other goods were imported.

 In 1628, the separate territory of Durango was incorporated to Biscay.
 In the same century the so-called chartered municipalities west of Biscay were also incorporated in different dates, becoming another subdivision of Biscay: Encartaciones (Enkarterriak).

 The coastal towns had a sizable fleet of their own, mostly dedicated to fishing and trade.
 Along with other Basque towns of Gipuzkoa and Labourd, they were largely responsible for the partial extinction of North Atlantic right whales in the Bay of Biscay and of the first unstable settlement by Europeans in Newfoundland.
 They signed separate treaties with other powers, particularly England.

-After the Napoleonic wars, Biscay, along with the other Basque provinces, were threatened to have their self-rule cut by the now Liberal Spanish Cortes.
+After the Napoleonic Wars, Biscay, along with the other Basque provinces, were threatened to have their self-rule cut by the now Liberal Spanish Cortes.
 Together with opposing factions that supported different parties for the throne, this desire to maintain foral rights contributed to the successive Carlist Wars.
 The Biscayan government and other Basque provinces supported Carlos V, who represented an autocratic monarch who would preserve tradition.

 Many of the towns though, notably Bilbao, were aligned with the Liberal government of Madrid.
 In the end, with victory by anti-Carlists, the wars resulted in successive cuts of the wide autonomy held by Biscay and the other provinces.

 In the 1850s extensive prime quality iron resources were discovered in Biscay.
 This brought much foreign investment mainly from England and France.
 Development of these resources led to greater industrialization, which made Biscay one of Spain's richest provinces.
 Together with the industrialisation, important bourgeois families, such as Ybarra, Chávarri and Lezama-Leguizamón, developed from the new sources of wealth.
 The great industrial (Iberdrola, Altos Hornos de Vizcaya) and financial (Banco Bilbao Vizcaya Argentaria- BBVA) groups were created.